Skip to content

 "parent": "string - parent resource of this resource",

-"provider": "string - provider this resource stems from",
+"provider": "string - provider this resource comes from",

 "type": "string - resource type",

-"urn": "string - urn of this resource"
+"urn": "string - resource URN"

 },

-"op": "string - same, refresh, create, update, delete, create-replacement or delete-replaced",
+"op": "string - same, refresh, create, update, delete, create-replacement, or delete-replaced",

-"provider": "string - provider this resource stems from",
+"provider": "string - provider this resource comes from",

 "type": "string - resource type",

-"urn": "string - urn of this resource"
+"urn": "string - resource URN"

 }